lsa-pucrs/Player-Stage-Manual/docs/DRIVERS.md

 ### 11.2.2 - Compiling the Player Device Driver as a Stand-Alone driver

-Initially, while you are sitll developing and testing your new driver, it is better to compile it separatedly from Player.
+Initially, while you are still developing and testing your new driver, it is better to compile it separately from Player.
 This section shows you how to compile like this.
 The environment variables `CMAKE_MODULE_PATH` and `PKG_CONFIG_PATH` are very important in this step.
 Please check the [Section 1.1 - A Note on Installing Player/Stage](INTRO.md#11-a-note-on-installing-player-stage) to see how to set these variables.
-Details of [CMake](http://www.gnu.org/software/make/manual/make.html) and [PKGConfig]() are beyond the scope of this manual, but it is higly recommended subject of study if you plan to be a serious Player/stage developer or Linux software developer.
+Details of [CMake](https://cmake.org/) and [PKGConfig](https://en.wikipedia.org/wiki/Pkg-config) are beyond the scope of this manual, but it is highly recommended subject of study if you plan to be a serious Player/stage developer or Linux software developer.

 ```
 > cd <source_code>/Ch11.1/